Meet the Team

 Licensed Clinical Social Worker

-Having fun is an essential part of living!
-Diane loves exploring the outdoors, a long beach day, reading, meditation, homeschooling and free play with her kids, and spending quality time with her husband.
+Outside of work, Diane knows the importance of fun and balance in life.
+She enjoys exploring the outdoors, long beach days, reading, meditation, homeschooling her kids, and spending quality time with her husband.

 *Accepts Cash Pay, Tricare (East and West), UHC/Optum